18F/handbook/pages/18f/how-18f-works/one-on-ones.md

 take all the time, that stuff’s probably well worth the time.
 And, you can always ask your partner for more time, and they’ll rarely say “no”.

-As for the the specifics of your agenda: much of the time you’ll have an idea of what you need to discuss based on whatever’s going on for you and your partner.
+As for the specifics of your agenda: much of the time you’ll have an idea of what you need to discuss based on whatever’s going on for you and your partner.
 That said, here are a few ideas of things you might want to think about
 discussing: